pnowosie/til/spacemacs.md

 EDYCJA
 ---
-- S cl - un/comment line
+- SPC cl - un/comment line
 - gg - jump beggining of the file
+- o - new line and insert mode (below cursor)
+- O - new line and insert mode (above cursor)

 ### copy text, paste, cut
 - Position the cursor where you want to begin cutting.